Daniel Rupf (footballer, born 1986)

-Daniel Rupf (born 21 March 1986) is a German footballer who played as a central midfielder for VfB Auerbach.
+Daniel Rupf (born 21 March 1986) is a German former footballer who played as a central midfielder.

 Career

 Rupf began his career with Erzgebirge Aue, and made his 2.
 Bundesliga debut for the club in September 2006, as a substitute for Kevin Hampf in a 1–1 draw with Wacker Burghausen.
 He made four more appearances for Aue, leaving in August 2008, shortly after the club had been relegated to the 3.
 Liga.
 He spent the 2008–09 season with FC Sachsen Leipzig, of the Regionalliga Nord, but they were relegated too, so Rupf signed for VFC Plauen of the same division.
 In July 2014, Rupf signed for Carl Zeiss Jena.